ksivaman/Adaptive-mean-thresholding/README.md

 Here, radius is the kernel size applied for filtering, and epsilon is the round-off value for precision and errors.

-The repository efficientCamScan under the same account gives a much faster algorithms at the expense of little quality. efficientCamScan uses median filters and has an accelerated runtime.
+The repository efficientCamScan under the same account uses a much faster algorithm at negligible expense in quality. efficientCamScan uses median filters and has an accelerated runtime.